strongloop-community/talks/node-philly-2013/node-philly.md

 Implementing REST API Routes
 -------

 Now we are going to expose our Mongo data to the rest of the world via a REST API.
 Our example app already has the ingredients to make this possible.
-The routes we are exposing to the rest of the world exist in `routes/resource.js`.
-For example:
+The routes we are exposing to the rest of the world exist in `routes/resource.js`

 ```javascript
 /**